zulip/zulip/docs/development/setup-vagrant.md

 ### Troubleshooting and Common Errors

 Below you'll find a list of common errors and their solutions.
-Most issues are resolved by just provisioning again (by running `./tools/provision` inside the Vagrant guest or equivalently `vagrant provision` from outside).
+Most issues are resolved by just provisioning again (by running `cd /srv/zulip' then `./tools/provision` inside the Vagrant guest or equivalently `vagrant provision` from outside).

 If these solutions aren't working for you or you encounter an issue not